topolvm/pvc-autoresizer/docs/maintenance.md

 ### Release the changes

-We should follow [RELEASE.md](../RELEASE.md) and upgrade the minor version.
+We should update [RELEASE.md](../RELEASE.md) to add the entry for the new pvc-autoresizer's version.

 ### Prepare for the next upgrade